 Nine of Swords

-The nine of swords represents stress caused by your past thoughts, actions or failures.
-It can also represent anxiety caused by a current situation beyond your control.
+The Nine of Swords represents stress caused by past thoughts, actions, or failures.
+It represents anxiety born from a current situation beyond your control.

 The important message of this card is that the anxiety is based on your interpretation of the situation and this is not necessarily the true story.

 It does not include the solution to your problem either.
-For that you need to wake up from your nightmare and make plans or put your fears to one side for a moment.
-You need to get to the root of the real problem and address it so the specter of your fears can subside.
+For that, you need to wake up from your nightmare and put your fears to one side.
+You must unearth the root of the problem and address it, so the specter of your fears can subside.

 And talking of specters…